-RISK CONTROLS IN PLACE, ACTION TAKEN & DESCRIPTION IMPROVEMENT ACTIONS The Health board is unable to sustain an CONTROLS IN PLACE / ACTION TAKEN: adequate workforce BANK AND AGENCY Ongoing recruitment and monitoring of demand to support the identification of supply requirements for the temporary staffing unit.
-Weekly reports on temporary staffing are produced and shared with Community Service Managers and reviewed mid-week to ensure optimum cover options are explored.
-The Health board temporarily implemented an enhanced rate for bank worker shifts for bank workers and substantive staff for the period December 2021 to 31 March 2022.
-This will now be reviewed in order to establish its effectiveness.
-OPERATIONAL DELIVERY Ongoing recruitment and monitoring of demand to support the identification of supply requirements for the temporary staffing unit.
+RISK CONTROLS IN PLACE, ACTION TAKEN & DESCRIPTION IMPROVEMENT ACTIONS The Health board is unable to sustain an CONTROLS IN PLACE / ACTION TAKEN: BANK AND AGENCY adequate workforce Ongoing recruitment and monitoring of demand to support a identification of supply requirements for the temporary staff unit.
+Weekly reports on temporary staffing are produced and sha with Community Service Managers and reviewed mid-week ensure optimum cover options are explored.
+The Health board temporarily implemented an enhanced rat for bank worker shifts for bank workers and substantive sta for the period December 2021 to 31 March 2022.
+This will n be reviewed in order to establish its effectiveness.
+OPERATIONAL DELIVERY Ongoing recruitment and monitoring of demand to support to identification of supply requirements for the temporary staff unit.
 8 Aspiring Nurse roles were advertised externally, and all 8 posts were recruited to.
 The new recruits will commence in January 2022.
-All provious vacancies reported (2WTE) in Theatres have new All previous vacancies reported (3WTE) in Theatres have now been appointed to with 2WTE already commenced and 1WTE commencing on the 4th January 2022.
-Since the previous update, another 1WTE post become vacant, but the post was advertised, and an appointment made.
+All previous vacancies reported (3WTE) in Theatres have no been appointed to with 2WTE already commenced and 1WT commencing on the 4th January 2022.
+Since the previous update, another 1WTE post become vacant, but the post wa advertised, and an appointment made.
 Radiology have secured funding for 'grow our own' Radiographer.
-Recruitment will commence in coming months and an appointed candidate will start academic training September 2022 We are currently exploring international overseas recruitment which is being co-ordinated on an All Wales basis and the health board has submitted 21 places in the first cohort due in early 2022 Ensure that recruitment timescales are minimised and that issues of delay are appropriately and proactively managed to ensure recruitment performance indicators are consistent with national targets.
+Recruitment will commence in coming month and an appointed candidate will start academic training September 2022 We are currently exploring international overseas recruitme which is being co-ordinated on an All Wales basis and the health board has submitted 21 places in the first cohort due early 2022 Ensure that recruitment timescales are minimised and that issues of delay are appropriately and proactively managed t ensure recruitment performance indicators are consistent w national targets.
 Recruitment support has been identified for renewals post to provide input into all recruitment processes and support recruitment to the posts at pace.
-Streamlined recruitment processes are in place for registered nurse roles which includes, open ended adverts and automatic invite to interview for registered nurses if they provide NMC registration.
-Extensive recruitment activity is being managed internally to support the health board in managing vacancies related to mass vaccination and bank recruitment.
+Streamlined recruitment processes are in place for registered nurse roles which includes, open ended adverts and automa invite to interview for registered nurses if they provide NMC registration.
+Extensive recruitment activity is being managed internally t support the health board in managing vacancies related to mass vaccination and bank recruitment.
 Health Care Support Worker Apprenticeship Programme in place and recruitment to the next cohort is underway.